lsst-sqre/sqr-055/index.rst

 Advantages:

+.. rst-class:: compact

-- Uses the same UI as the onboarding and identity management process
+#.
+Uses the same UI as the onboarding and identity management process
-- Possible (albeit complex) to automatically generate GIDs using ``voPosixGroup`` (see :ref:`voposixgroup`)
+#.
+Possible (albeit complex) to automatically generate GIDs using ``voPosixGroup`` (see :ref:`voPosixGroup <voposixgroup>`)

 Disadvantages:

+.. rst-class:: compact

-- No support for nested groups
+#.
+No support for nested groups
-- Groups cannot own other groups
+#.
+Groups cannot own other groups
-- No support for set math between groups
+#.
+No support for set math between groups
-- No generic metadata support, so group quotas would need to be maintained separately (presumably by a Rubin-developed service)
+#.
+No generic metadata support, so group quotas would need to be maintained separately (presumably by a Rubin-developed service)
-- There currently is a rendering bug that causes each person to show up three times when editing the group membership, but this will be fixed in the 4.0.0 release due in the second quarter of 2021
+#.
+There currently is a rendering bug that causes each person to show up three times when editing the group membership, but this will be fixed in the 4.0.0 release due in the second quarter of 2021

 Grouper
 ^^^^^^^

 Advantages:

+.. rst-class:: compact

-- Full support for nested groups
+#.
+Full support for nested groups
-- Groups can own other groups
+#.
+Groups can own other groups
-- Specializes in set math between groups if we want to do complex authorization calculations
+#.
+Specializes in set math between groups if we want to do complex authorization calculations
-- Arbitrary metadata can be added to groups via the API, so we could use Grouper as our data store rather than a local database
+#.
+Arbitrary metadata can be added to groups via the API, so we could use Grouper as our data store rather than a local database

 Disadvantages:

+.. rst-class:: compact

-- More complex setup and data flow
+#.
+More complex setup and data flow
-- Users have to interact with two UIs, the COmanage one for identities and the Grouper UI for group management
+#.
+Users have to interact with two UIs, the COmanage one for identities and the Grouper UI for group management
-- No support for automatic GID generation
+#.
+No support for automatic GID generation

 .. _gid: